Solving the Millionaire's Problem with MPC

 The Millionaires' Problem and Oblivious Transfer

-The most significant technical contribution of Yao’s work was the "Garbled Circuit" protocol.
-In this scheme, any function can be represented as a boolean circuit (a series of AND, OR, and NOT gates).
-One party (the generator) "garbles" the circuit by replacing the 0s and 1s on each wire with random cryptographic keys and encrypting the truth table of each gate.
-The second party (the evaluator) receives the garbled circuit and the keys corresponding to their inputs (via Oblivious Transfer).
-By "decrypting" the gates one by one, the evaluator can find the final output without ever knowing the values on the internal wires.
-This move effectively turned computation into a "puzzle" that can only be solved if both parties provide their pieces.
+The primary technical contribution of the 1982 paper is the "Garbled Circuit" protocol, which enables the evaluation of arbitrary Boolean functions.
+One party, the generator, transforms a circuit by replacing the 0 and 1 values on every wire with random cryptographic keys and encrypting the truth table for each gate.
+The second party, the evaluator, receives the garbled structure and the keys corresponding to their specific inputs via Oblivious Transfer.
+By iteratively decrypting the gates, the evaluator reaches the final output without ever observing the values on the internal wires of the processor.
+This finding effectively turned computation into a "puzzle" that can only be solved if both parties provide their respective pieces, establishing a new paradigm for decentralized information processing.

-Yao’s initial protocol was designed for "honest-but-curious" (or semi-honest) participants - individuals who follow the protocol exactly but will try to learn as much as possible from the data they receive.
-While later researchers developed more complex versions that protect against "malicious" adversaries (who can deviate from the rules), Yao’s work established the fundamental bounds of what is possible.
-It proved that if two parties can perform a simple key exchange, they can perform any computable function privately.
-This observation provided the "completeness theorem" for secure computation, showing that privacy is a universal property that can be applied to any algorithm.
+Yao’s original protocol was designed for "honest-but-curious" (semi-honest) participants - individuals who follow the rules of the protocol but will attempt to learn as much as possible from the data they receive.
+While later research introduced more complex mechanisms to protect against malicious adversaries who deviate from the protocol, Yao’s work established the fundamental bounds of what is computable in a private environment.
+He provided a "completeness theorem" for secure computation, proving that if a basic key exchange is possible, then any task achievable by a trusted third party can be simulated by a secure protocol.
+This finding established privacy as a universal property that can be applied to any algorithmic process.

 Dive Deeper